sdanyalk/auth-project-two/README.md

 [![Build Status](https://travis-ci.com/sdanyalk/auth-project-two.svg?branch=master)](https://travis-ci.com/sdanyalk/auth-project-two)

-# Authentication using Project Two template
+# Authentication for Project Two
 This project showcases how to add authentication using `passport.js` library.
-Template for this project is starter template for Project Two.
+Template for this project is the starter template given for Project Two.

 `passport.js` provides many authentication strategies.
 This project makes use of **local** username and password authentication strategy.
 More details about this strategy can be found [here](http://www.passportjs.org/packages/passport-local/).